-You can also buy Kia Ora Phone Cards from the Office.
+You can buy Phone Cards from the Office.
 These cost \$5, \$10 or \$20 each.
-You can use these to call any country, from any phone.
-Please see the office staff about this.
-They will also be able to help you.
+You can use these to call any country.
+These can be used with any public or private phone by dialling a toll-free access number and then the PIN number on the card.
+Please see the office staff about these.
+They will be able to help you.